 As teachers, we need to look closely at this relationship and explore ways in which we can make learning more emotional for our students.
 One way to do this is through the arts.

-"The relationship between emotions and aesthetics is one to one," says Mengert.
+"The relationship between emotions and aesthetics is one to one," says one expert.
 "Feeling the world through music, art, dance, and drama is a trait that has been consistent with human life for thousands of years."

 Actively participating in arts activities is fun for kids, and when they are having a good time, their brains release endorphines, powerful chemicals which make it easier for them to learn.
-These chemicals remain in the bloodstream for about an hour, which is why Dr. Mengert suggests doing aesthetic activities first thing in the morning, just before prime learning time.
+These chemicals remain in the bloodstream for about an hour, which is why doing aesthetic activities first thing in the morning is probably best, just before prime learning time.

-They should also be used as energizers at the end of learning cycles.
+They may also be used as energizers at the end of learning cycles.

 To the right you will find links to a variety of classroom activities for aesthetics and learning in the areas of music, drama, dance, and art, all student tested and approved by yours truly.